cfeenstra67/egghead/README.rst

 In order to build the extension for use in your browser, first clone the repository.
 From the repo root, run ``yarn install`` to install dependencies.

-Once that's done, run ``npm run ohm-generate && npx webpack --config-name prod`` to build the extension.
-The final output will be found in the ``dist/prod`` directory relative to the repostiory root.
+Once that's done, run ``npm run ohm-generate && npx webpack --config-name chrome`` to build the extension.
+The final output will be found in the ``dist/chrome`` directory relative to the repostiory root.
 You can find instructions on how to load this directory as an extension into your browser manually `here <https://developer.chrome.com/docs/extensions/mv3/getstarted/>`_.

 Contact
 #########